amsterdamharu/docker-notes/putting_it_all_together/README.md

 Installing
 ----------

+Create rabbitmq container:

+run rabbitmq

+        docker run -it \
+         -v $(pwd)/../rabbitmq/rabbitmq.config:/etc/rabbitmq/rabbitmq.config \
+         -v $(pwd)/../rabbitmq/log:/var/log/rabbitmq \
+         -p 15672:15672 \
+         --name rabbitmq \
+         rabbitmq:dev \
+         bash

+In the console you can start the management plugin in the following way (server must be running):

+        rabbitmq-server & #wait for this to finish

+when rabbbitmq server has started run the following:

+        rabbitmq-plugins enable rabbitmq_management
+        rabbitmqctl add_user test test
+        rabbitmqctl set_user_tags test administrator
+        rabbitmqctl set_permissions -p / test ".*" ".*" ".*"

+Open the management console with http://localhost:15672

+Add a user harm (password harm) and give it access.

 (TODO: how to install dependencies in node_modules)

 No installation required, build all the images with the Dockerfile provided.
 Images needed are